maniaclab/stashosgconnect-splash/docs/index.md

 ## Introduction

-The domain stash.osgconnect.net is a web service that provides access to a CephFS cluster.
-The CephFS cluster has 33 nodes from three generations of purchases.
+The purpose of the stash.osgconnect.net server is to provide access to data storage for distributed computing projects, like [osgconnect](https://www.osgconnect.net) projects.
+The stash.osgconnect.net server provides access to a CephFS cluster through the web and other software.

-## Hardware information
+## Hardware on the CephFS cluster

 <style>
     table, tr, th, td {